 There must be a link between the defendant’s alleged wrongdoing and the occurrence of economic damages.
 It’s possible that not all of the loss of profits or value resulted from the defendant’s actions.
 It’s incumbent on the expert to eliminate other possible causes of damages and adjust for their impact.
 For example, there could be changes in the marketplace, economy and industry that should be explored and explained by the expert.

-In most jurisdictions, lost profits or damages must be determined with “reasonable certainty.”
+In most jurisdictions, determining lost profits or damages must be done with “reasonable certainty.”
 According to one court case, what constitutes reasonably certain evidence of lost profits is a fact-intensive determination.
 “At a minimum, opinions or estimates of lost profits must be based on objective facts, figures and data from which the amount of lost profits can be ascertained.”
 (Holt Atherton Indus., Inc. v.
 Heine, 835 S.W.2d 80, 84, Tex.
 1992).

 The true burden is establishing the facts that underpin the determination of lost profits.
 This standard discourages speculation or conjecture and requires that assumptions and projections must have a “reasonable basis” and provides for the most likely outcome.